-In all presented results when we used SVM technique (in feature selection step with SVM and classification step) we used kernels presented into (3) and (4) with correlating parameters (d and b for polynomial kernel and n with input vectors for Gaussian kernel.
-In [8] we showed that this method assures better results in almost all cases.
+In all presented results when we used SVM technique (in SVM_FS, GA_SVM and classification step) we used kernels presented into equations 5 and 6 with correlating parameters (d and b for polynomial kernel and n with input vectors for Gaussian kernel).
+In [7] we showed that this method assures better results in almost all cases.

 VI.
-CONCLUSION AND FURTHER WORK
+CONCLUSIONS AND FURTHER WORK

 In this paper, we investigated whether feature selection methods can improve the accuracy of document classification.
 Three types of feature selection methods were tested and three types of input data representations were used.
-Simulations were developed using a powerful classification technique based on kernels, i.e., the Support Vector Machine.
-In the case of multi-class classification, the best results were obtained when we chose a small (but relevant) dimension of the data set.
-After selecting relevant features, we showed that using between 4% to 7% from the total number of features, the classification accuracies are significantly better (from 85.19% to 86.69% for SVM FS method).
-If we further increase the number of features to more than 10%, the accuracy does not improve or even decreases (86.47% for 2488 and 85.96 for 8000 features).
-When we used SVM FS, better classification accuracy is obtained using a small number of features (83.38%, for 475 features representing about 3% from the total number of features) - needing small training time.
-Generally speaking, the SVM feature selection method was better than IG and Random methods.
+The best results were obtained when we chose a small (but relevant) dimension of the data set.
+After selecting relevant features, we showed that using between 2.5% to 7% from the total number of features, the classification accuracies are significantly better (with a maximum of 86.64% for SVM_FS method, polynomial kernel and nominal data representation).
+If we further increase the number of features to more than 10%, the accuracy does not improve or even decreases (to 86.52% for 2488 and 85.36 for 8000 features).
+When we used SVM FS, better classification accuracy is obtained using a small number of features (accuracy of 85.28% for 475 features, representing about 3% from the total number of features) - needing small training time.
+Generally speaking, the SVM FS method and GA SVM were better than IG and both obtained comparable results.
 We have also observed that the polynomial kernel obtains better results when we used a nominal data representation and the Gaussian kernel obtains better results when we used Cornell Smart data representation.
-The best accuracy was obtained by the Polynomial kernel with a degree of one (86.69% and nominal representation) in comparison with Gaussian kernel that obtained only 83.74% accuracy for C=1.3 and Cornell Smart representation.
+The best accuracy was obtained by the Polynomial kernel with a degree of one, nominal representation and SVM_FS (86.64%) in comparison with Gaussian kernel that obtained only 84.85% accuracy for C=1.3, Cornell Smart representation and GA_SVM but for a greater numbers of features (2488).
 Also we showed that the training classification time increases only by 3 minutes, as the number of features increases from 485 to 1309 and increases by 32 minutes when number of features increases from 1309 to 2488.